miracle2k/dockerfiles/ejabberd/README.md

 Make sure that the certificate and private key are in one `.pem` file.
 If one file is missing it will be auto-generated.
 I.e. you can provide your certificate for your `XMMP_DOMAIN` and use a snakeoil certificate for the `SERVER_HOSTNAME`.

+You can also provide the certifiates via environment variables: `SSLCERT_HOST` and `SSLCERT_DOMAIN`.

 ## Using docker-ejabberd as base image

 The image is called `rroemhild/ejabberd` and is available on the Docker registry.